 Throttling back on gambling in my work is something that I’m much more concerned about, though.
 It’s one thing to lose a dollar every now and then, but losing track of critical in my design and their manufacturing availability can lose many, many dollars.
 I couldn’t tell you how many times that I’ve been surprised when a certain component was not available as I thought it was.

-It’s time for me to stop gambling like this and put automation to work for me, because I need the power of a great tool to manage risk.
-Using design software that will link my bill of materials up with the that are actually available is an easy way to keep my resolution and kick this gambling habit for good.
+It’s time for me to stop gambling like this and put automation to work for me because I need the power of a great tool to manage risk.
+Using design software that will link my bill of materials up with them that are actually available is an easy way to keep my resolution and kick this gambling habit for good.

 Communicate Better with Draftsman® for Documentation